thammit/mail/Documentation/QuickStart/MailReport.rst

 The panel "Delivery failed" shows the different types of returned mails.

 ..  note::
-    This data only will be filled if return-path for mails is set and AnalyseBounceMail-Command-Controller is configured correctly.
+    This data only will be filled if return-path for mails is set and AnalyzeBounceMail-Command-Controller is configured correctly.
     :ref:`See Command Controller Reference <analyze-bounce-mail-command-controller>`

 If returned mails found, a forth box will appear, to view, delete or disable the corresponding recipients.